 Over my period at GA each day began with a group stand up, providing a space to share challenges, solutions, and to review current progress.
 Following this the day was compiled of interactive lessons and paired programming labs designed to help with fast-paced learning in an agile environment.
 Collaborating with fellow cohorts and teaching others was a huge part of day to day activities and something that I found hugely beneficial and very much enjoyed.visit site

 I began work with O&CC in 2010, I progressed from a store supervisor to assistant manager within my first 6 months, then advanced to be store manager of various key London branches from there.
 In 2016 I was promoted from store manager to regional manager, this position gave me responsibility over the company's Cyclesurgery and Runners Need branches within central and East London, which totalled sixteen locations.visit site

 June 2017 - Sept 2017

 Loughborough University - BA (Hons) Graphic Communication: Sept 2005 - June 2008

 Outside of programming I’m a big fan of cycling, boardgaming, sci-fi and fantasy, zombies, and pizza.

 Any kind of movie, book, or tv-show that involves a dystopian, fantasy themed, or zombie filled future is usually on my to watch or read list.
-I absolutely loved the original comic book series of The Walking Dead, the Fables graphic novels are brilliant, and Ready Player One by Ernest Cline and World War Z by Max Brooks are two of my favourite reads.
+I absolutely loved the original comic book series of The Walking Dead, the Fables graphic novels are brilliant, and Ready Player One by Ernest Cline and Only Forward by Michael Marshall Smith are two of my favourite reads.

 I’ve also watched and love all of the Marvel cinematic universe movies, and when it comes to pizza I’m a sucker for a sourdough spicy ‘Nduja.